Tokenization

 • Adaptive tokenization: Learning optimal tokenization for specific domains

-• Multilingual tokenization: Better handling of multiple languages
+• Multilingual tokenization: Better handling of 100+ languages simultaneously

 • Efficient tokenization: Faster and more memory-efficient methods